-Medium to chunky-sized braids, not your thing?
+Medium to chunky-sized braids not your thing?
 Try out micro braids.
-This style may take hours to do but it’s totally worth it.
+This style may take hours, but it’s worth it.
 Many women opt for this size since it’s much lighter in weight.
 Thicker braids can feel a little heavy on your head.
 So if you’re looking for hairstyles with box braids that won’t weigh your head down, opt for this teeny-tiny option.

 4. Colored Streak

 The perfect way to give your box braid hairstyles a cool touch is by adding a pop of color.
 Opt for braiding one or two strands with a fun hue that stands out.

 This half updo can be worn as a simple go-to look for fancy occasions or worn as a new way to style your braids for work.
 Want to get the look?
 Learn how to create a twisted double knot half-updo.

 If the previous style is just a little too basic for your funky style, go for the go-hard or go-home approach.
 One of the best parts of this style is that it requires no commitment to a permanent hair color since you’re using extensions.
 Stick to two colors, or try out more for a fun rainbow effect.